dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 public key is used but how its hybridization and hybrid artifacts have been managed throughout the entire chain.
 External dependencies such as this may imply hybrid artifacts lie outside the scope of the signature algorithm itself.
-SNS may potentially be achieveable based on dependencies at the system level.
+SNS may potentially be achievable based on dependencies at the system level.

 <!--